 This committee deals with the provision of services and other matters related to housing and the homeless.
 With respect to housing, the committee monitors and reviews the services provided by the Department of Housing, Preservation and Development and monitors and formulates various resolutions on affordable housing, rent control and rent stabilization, federal Section 8 vouchers, the Senior Citizen Rent Increase Exemption law and Mitchell-Lama housing.
 With respect to the homeless, the committee monitors the services provided by the Department of Homeless Services and meets with other private and public providers of services for the homeless including the Coalition for the Homeless, the East Side Alliance, the Grand Central BID, the 30th Street Men’s Shelter, and Urban Pathways.
 On Human Rights, the committee monitors all issues of discrimination such as proper enforcement of the Americans with Disabilities Act.
-This committee meets on the 2nd Tuesday of the month.

-Rajesh Nayar, Chair
+Rajesh Nayar, Vice Chair

 Resources and Information

 The State of Rent Stabilization in New York City

 The NYU Furman Center held a policy breakfast in October 2018 on the state of rent stabilization in New York City.
 Click here to view the presentation.

 This page explains in brief how to use the 311 App or phone service how you can easily and anonymously connect homeless individuals with city support services.

 Family and Social Services

 Residents of Community Board 6 have access to a variety of services aimed at helping families, at-risk-youth, incarcerated mothers, and families with special needs.
 See our Families & Social Services page for a list of organizations.
 If you would like to add an organization to this list, please email firstname.lastname@example.org with information about the organization.